Rules & Policies

 - Guests and community users must present a valid photo ID.
 All sales are final.
 No refunds.

 - Guests and community users cannot play basketball and must remain with their sponsor at all times.

 - Family Swim:

-- A current AC member can sponsor up to five guests at the rate of $2 each.
+- A current Rec Sports member can sponsor up to five guests at the rate of $2 each.

 - Family swim is for use of indoor pool only.